Easy Steps To Grow Dill In Containers

 1. Carrot-Motley Dwarf Disease

 This virus infects plants and is spread by carrots.
-There are two distinct viruses that cause this illness, and both must exist for the plant to get ill.
+Two distinct viruses cause this illness, and both must exist for the plant to get ill.

 This illness inhibits plant growth and causes the leaves of the plants to become discoloured in red and yellow.
 You should avoid growing adjacent to carrots and apply an insecticidal soap to treat Carrot-Motley Dwarf Disease.